 - Flying into San Diego (SAN) puts you just minutes away from the city's downtown, including the Gaslamp Quarter

-- Washington, D.C.-Reagan (DCA) is easily the best airport to fly into for sightseeing – just hop on a cheap metro ride and you're in town.
+- Washington, D.C.-Reagan (DCA) is easily the best airport to fly into for some sightseeing in our nation's capital – just hop on a cheap metro ride and you're in town.

 During a short weekend trip, every moment counts.
 One of the easiest ways to save both time and money is to leave the big checked luggage in the closet and travel lightly with just a carry-on bag.

-Opting not to check a bag means you'll get through the airport faster – no wasting time standing in line to drop it off or waiting for it at baggage claim.
+Opting not to check a bag means you'll get through the airport faster – no wasting time standing in line to drop it off, waiting for it at baggage claim, or worrying about it getting lost.
 Plus, while most airlines charge $30 or more each way to check luggage, a carry-on bag is almost always free.